peterzimon/docs-api/ghost-cli/update.md

 sidebar: "ghost-cli"
 ---

-The vast majority of upgrades in Ghost are completely automatic.
+The vast majority of Ghost upgrades are automated from a single command.
 Typically, we release a minor version of Ghost 1-2 times per week.

 The Ghost-CLI has a single command for upgrades: `ghost update`.